maparker/shikomi/README.md

-# Sabrage 🍾⚔️
+# Shikomi 🔪

 **Smart macOS Script Generator for MDM Automation**

-Sabrage is an intelligent script scaffolding tool that generates production-ready macOS management scripts with versioning, Git workflows, and best practices built-in.
-Like opening champagne with a sword - precise, elegant, and celebratory.
+Shikomi is an intelligent script scaffolding tool that generates production-ready macOS management scripts with versioning, Git workflows, and best practices built-in.
+Named after the Japanese culinary term for preparation and mise en place - the foundation of great execution.

 ---